jim-easterbrook/pywws/README.txt

 	Many of these dependencies are available as packages for most Linux distributions.
 This provides an easier way to install them than downloading source from the project websites.
+Note that the package names may be slightly different, e.g. python-usb instead of pyusb.

 This software collection currently includes the following files:
 	README.txt		-- you are reading it!